sandeepyadav10011995/HLD/Uber-Lyft.md

 * The rider contacts the request vehicle service to request a ride.
 * The rider adds the drop-off location here.
 * The request vehicle service then communicates with the find driver service to book a vehicle and get the details of the vehicle using the location manager service.
+* When a rider request a ride
+    * Find closest driver using ride service
+    * Tell driver API to accept or decline the ride.
+    * Accepted ?
+        * Notify rider
+        * Driver gets the directions to pickup location.
+    * Declined ?
+        * Repeat with next closest driver.

 ###### Find Driver
 * The find driver service finds the driver who can complete the trip.